 The 675R has the same extras as before, but married to the new motor and chassis.
 So that means the TTX rear shock and NIX30 forks, Brembo Monobloc brakes, switchable ABS as standard, a quick-shifter and carbon fibre bits and bobs.

 Pricing has been announced already, with the standard bike hitting the showrooms at £8,899 OTR and the 675R costing £10,599.
 Lovely stuff.

-Head to the Triumph website for more information and details of your local dealer so you know where to form the queue.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Head to the Triumph website for more information and details of your local dealer so you know where to form the queue.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.